Posts Tagged ‘Heating Installation’

 • Geothermal.
 As its name suggests, geothermal systems harness the latent temperature of the earth to heat your home.
 The temperature of the ground below the frost line stays at a median of about 50 degrees Fahrenheit and the geothermal heating system extracts the heat of the median temperature by means of a heat transfer fluid, and a heat pump then uses that heat to warm air which is circulated throughout your home.
 It is a sustainable and environmentally friendly solution.

 Remember that consulting with a heating professional should be the first step.
-Tuckers Air Conditioning & Heating will ensure that your heater is professional installed and serviced.
-Call us today at 301-670-003 for heating solutions in North Potomac, MD and the surrounding areas!
+Tuckers Air Conditioning & Heating will ensure that your heater is professionally installed and serviced.
+Call us today at 301-670-003 for heating services in North Potomac, MD and the surrounding areas!

 How Do Ductless Mini Split Systems Work?
-A Bethesda, MD Heating Question
+A Heating Question

 Monday, February 11th, 2013